-The Ownership Regularisation Programme (ORP) was established in 2016 with the purpose to develop a programme plan that will outline a work schedule, funding and resource requirements to address the City of Cape Town's subsidised housing title deed backlog linked to housing opportunities created by the state between 1994 and 2010.
-This programme is intended to ensure as many transfers as possible to qualifying beneficiaries and occupants with minimal legal risk and exposure; in order to create sustainable communities and a future rates base.
+The Ownership Regularisation Programme (ORP) was established in 2016 with the purpose to develop a programme plan that will outline a work schedule, funding and resource requirements to address the City of Cape Town's subsidised housing title deed backlog and ensure as many transfers as possible to qualifying beneficiaries and occupants with minimal legal risk and exposure; in order to create sustainable communities and a future rates base.
 To date, the ORP has transferred most of the possible properties to the identified occupying beneficiaries.